-This is the first post in what I'm calling the Chronicles of Juice, a collection of reusable game-feel components, each built at progressively higher levels.
-The idea is that Level 1 gets you something functional, and each level after that adds a layer of polish drawn from animation principles.
-You can stop at whatever level suits your project.
-I'm learning as I go, and have shared the code at the end, use with caution.
+This is the first post in what I'm calling the Chronicles of Juice, a collection of reusable game-feel components for a game I'm working on, each built at progressively higher levels.
+The idea is that Level 1 gets you something functional, and each level after that adds a layer of polish and some juice.

 Level 1: The Baseline - Grey Silhouettes

-[GIF/VIDEO: Level 1 ghost trail — grey silhouettes trailing behind the dash]
+Level 1 ghost trail — grey silhouettes trailing behind the dash

 The simplest version.
 When the player dashes, we spawn a handful of Sprite2D nodes at the character's position, spaced evenly across the dash duration.
 Each ghost grabs the current animation frame's texture, applies a flat silhouette shader (so the ghost is a solid shape, not a full-colour clone), and fades out over a short time.

 That's it.
-Three ghosts, a quick fade, and suddenly the dash reads as movement rather than a teleport.
-The silhouette shader is tiny — it just replaces the texture's RGB with a flat colour while keeping the alpha for the sprite's shape:
+Eight ghosts, a quick fade, and suddenly the dash reads as movement rather than a teleport.
+The silhouette shader is tiny, it just replaces the texture's RGB with a flat colour while keeping the alpha for the sprite's shape:

 // shd_silhouette.gdshader